 Emerging research from neuroscience, psychology, and economics makes the link between a thriving workforce and better business performance absolutely clear.
 Harvard Business Review placed the happiness factor in the spotlight in its january-february 2012 issue.
 A thriving workforce is not just about employees feeling good at work: research into what makes for a consistently high-performing workforce shows these results: happy employees produce more than unhappy ones; they routinely show up at work; they’re less likely to quit; they go above and beyond the call of duty; and they attract people who are just as committed to the job.
 Moreover, they’re not sprinters; they’re more like marathon runners, in it for the long haul.
 Change in behavior is possible.
 It is not difficult or expensive to find ways to engage people and turn a good place to work into a great place to work.

-SF is very useful to manage change, strategic planning, conflict resolution and leadership.
-There is no reason to waist time on what does not work and analyzing the problems into great detail to find the cause.
+SF is very useful to manage organizational change, conflict mediation, improve team performance and develop leadership.
+There is no reason to waist time on what does not work and analyzing the problems into great detail to find the root cause.
 Usually there is not a single cause and problems are intertwined.
 And even if the causes are found, they do not lead automatically to solutions.
-Focusing on the solution however, changes how people think and allows them to find answers.
+Focusing on the solution however, changes how people think and allows them to find answers, fast and effectively.
 To illustrate the benefits and how SF works, I asked someone else to describe the process.

 SF from an IT’s manager perspective:

 “I can’t help to reflect on how implementing SF as a way of managing change inside our company and also in the way we collaborate with our customers really has transformed our company.
 A very low tech down to earth example of this happened as recently as this morning, and I thought I might share it with you as a proof of SF being able to make a huge impact in an organization’s everyday life.